ristespasov/COVID19-tracker/README.md

 ## About

-A responsive, React.js web application A web app that provides data of total infected, recovered, active, and death cases from Coronavirus globally and by country.
+A responsive, React.js web application that provides data of total infected, recovered, active, and death cases from Coronavirus globally and by country.
 The data is presented with numbers, charts, and a map.

 ## Views